callebdev/MozReceitas/README.md

 * Log with an existing account
 * Change password
 * Create and publish recipes
-* View other users recipes
+* View other users' recipes

 ## Screenshots